nguyenhaduy/CSCE-452---Robotics/README.md

 - Tasks accomplished
  - [x] Finished graphical user interface
  - [x] Website is done, and simply needs to be updated with content
- - [ ] Need to finish calculating the points for each axis from the transformation and rotation matrices
+ - [x] Finished calculating the points for each axis from the transformation and rotation matrices

+#### March 1, 2017
+- Project is being finished up for the presentation